 As stated above, our proof does not analyze the Fourier coefficients of DNF formulas, and our approach is considerably simpler than the random-restriction method taken by Mansour (we consider the lack of Fourier analysis a feature of the proof, given that all previous work on this problem has been Fourier-based).
-Instead, we use polynomial interpolation.
+Instead, we use interpolation to construct an approximating polynomial directly.

-A Basic Example.
-Consider a DNF formula $f = T_1 \lor \cdots \lor T_t$ where each $T_i$ is on a disjoint set of exactly log t variables.
-For simplicity assume none of the literals are negated.
-Then the probability that each term is satisfied is 1/t, and the expected number of satisfied terms is one.
+Consider a DNF formula $f = T_1 \lor \cdots \lor T_t$ where each $T_i$ is on a disjoint set of exactly $\log t$ variables.
+The probability that each term is satisfied is 1/t, and the expected number of satisfied terms is one.
 Further, since the terms are disjoint, with high probability over the choice of random input, only a few-say d-terms will be satisfied.
 As such, we construct a univariate polynomial p with p(0) = 0 and p(i) = 1 for $1 \le i \le d$ .
 Then $p(T_1 + \cdots + T_t)$ will be exactly equal to f as long as at most d terms are satisfied.
-A careful calculation shows that the inputs where p is incorrect will not contribute too much to $\mathbf{E}[(f-p)^2]$ , as there are few of them.
+A careful calculation shows that the inputs where p is incorrect will not contribute too much to $\mathbf{E}[(f - p)^2]$ , as there are few of them.
 Setting parameters appropriately yields a polynomial p that is both sparse and an $\epsilon$ -approximator of f.

-Random and read-once DNF formulas.
-More generally, we adopt the following strategy: given a DNF formula f (randomly chosen or read-once) either (1) with sufficiently high probability a random input does not satisfy too many terms of f or (2) f is highly biased.
+More generally, we adopt the following strategy: given a DNF formula f (randomly chosen or readonce) either (1) with sufficiently high probability a random input does not satisfy too many terms of f or (2) f is highly biased.
 In the former case we can use polynomial interpolation to construct a sparse approximator and in the latter case we can simply use the constant 0 or 1 function.